IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 	- Surface entrances guarded at night, but no one is running them inside.
 Fountains don't run at night.
 	- Waterwheels painted with oil-based glyphs, inset with precious metals act as spell focus for clerics
 - big sport - bird fighter kites
-- settlements at column base are more in danger of Fray tide -  but there is a distinct class difference
+- settlements at column base are more in danger of Fray tide -  there is a distinct class difference
 # Economics

 Primary Industries